 There are admission fees and some tour services.
 Parking, as is often the case, can be challenging in this part of the city.
 The entrance is found along Port Said Street, and is adjacent to St. Marc’s College.
 This means it is a short walk from the Corniche or Suez Canal Street.
 You can take the tram to these locations or visit as part of a private tour and enjoy a stroll though this lovely and ancient part of Alexandria.

 You can visit Egypt’s ancient El Shatby Tombs as part of your tour.
-We’ve been offering Egypt tour packages and holidays for nearly 60 years already, and many of our package deals are based on this experience.
+We’ve been offering Egypt tour packages and holidays for decades already, and our package deals are based on this experience.
 However, if you don’t find what you’re looking for on our site, just let us know and we’ll work with you to tailor the perfect tour based on your own individual needs.

 Country Specific Egypt Tour Information